 Not to be confused with the other barre workout mentioned, you should also check out Pure Barre this year.
 These barre classes are fast-paced and now there are even some barre workouts with cardio included.
 Classes take place in a carpeted room and you may use a few props and weights.
 Movements are small but intense – you will be sore the day after!

 Pure Barre is nice if you like a workout where someone leads and tells you what to do.
 Classes are filled with upbeat music and instructors are mindful to help you with form so you get the best workout possible.
 Read my full Pure Barre review for all the details.

 - Needed for this Workout: Sticky Socks (to help grip the floor)

 I actually hadn’t heard of supersets until my husband wrote a guest post last year about them.
 According to him, supersets are combinations of exercises performed consecutively with no rest in between the sets.
 Supersets can be performed on the same muscle group, or different muscle groups, depending on your personal goals and preferences.

 Supersets allow you to move quickly from one exercise to another without taking a break or rest.
 This is great for those pressed for time (including myself as a mom!).
 I now do supersets as part of my workout routine.
 My husband explained in his post the superset program is divided into three workouts.
 On one day I will focus on chest and back.
 On another day I will focus on legs, lower and upper back; and core.
-Read his full post here.
+Read and learn more about supersets.

 - Needed for this Workout: Weights (this Bowflex Adjustable Set is highly rated!)